October 3

 15. How Do I Accept Diabetes?

-That is an act of cognition, a realignment of what people perceive as essential and real to their existence and how this will influence their life.
+That is an act of cognition, a realignment of what people perceive as essential and real to their existence and how this will influence their lives.
 Diabetes will become an integral part of their life.

 They need to accept that they will have diabetes for the rest of their life.
 Remember, no matter what, you are stronger than diabetes.